 The Group's investment properties, accounted for under the fair value method, consists mainly of land and improvements, and buildings and improvements that are held under operating lease agreements.
-These properties earn rental income amounting to P68.8 million and P63.0 million for the three months ended March 31, 2022 and 2021, respectively, and are presented as Rentals under Revenues in the consolidated statements of income.
+These properties earn rental income and are presented as Rentals under Revenues in the consolidated statements of income.
 The Group also incurred direct costs such as real property taxes, repairs and maintenance and utilities, which are presented as part of Cost of Rentals in the consolidated statements of income (see Note 17.3).